Harlaston is a small village population c370 on the southwestern side of the Mease Valley.

 The small bell is dated 1694.
 The organ was initially installed in 1867.
 It had a single manual and was bought second-hand for £57-5s-10d.
 It was rebuilt to its present form in 1946 in memory of those who gave their lives in the world wars.
 Since then the church has been rewired, the heating been modernised and the lovely Victorian tiled floor relayed.

-There are currently plans to modernise the tower room, install a sound system and renew the lighting.
+The church has been able to modernise the tower room, with a drinks preperation area and toilet, as well as install a sound system and renew the lighting.

 St MATTHEWS CHURCH HARLASTON OPEN CHURCH